Quick Start Guide

 After creating the database cluster, you can create new roles and databases through the database overview window.
 A new database within the cluster requires an existing role to be it’s owner.

-by default, the database cluster is only available within an VPC.
+The database cluster endpoint is only accessible from within an VPC.
 If you want to access it from your laptop, either setup a VPN or similar solution within your VPC, or utilize a Loadbalancer to configure access to the database.

 Using a load balancer

-- Next, create a load balancer with a listener (suggestion using port
+- Set Up a Load Balancer: Proceed to create a load balancer.
+Configure a listener for it, using port

 5432

-- Once the load balancer has been fully provisioned, you can connect to the database through the load balancer’s IP.
+- Once the load balancer is fully provisioned, you can connect to your database using the load balancer’s IP address and previously configured port on the listener.